Rotary vacuum-drum filter: Advanced blade

 The approximate knife advance rate can be determined for a set of operating conditions using table 6 below.
 The table indicates the number of hours that the filter can operate in a one-inch pre coat cake; the required condition is that the advance blade must be at a constant position.
 This method can be used to check for optimum operation range.

 If the operating parameter is higher than the optimum range, the user can reduce the knife advance rate and use a tighter grade of filter aid.
 This will result in less filter aid used (lower capital cost) and less filter aid being removed (lower disposal cost).
 However, if the operating parameter is lower than the optimum range, the user can increase the knife advanced rate (more production) and decrease the drum speed for less filter air usage (reduced operating cost).

 Necessary post treatment for waste stream for thicker

 Chlorination

-Most commonly used post treatment, where chlorine is dissolved in water to form and hydrochloric acid hypochlorous acid.
-The latter act as a disinfectant that is able to eliminate pathogens such as bacteria, viruses and protozoa by penetrating the cell walls.
+Most commonly used post treatment, where chlorine is dissolved in water to form hypochlorous acid.
+This acts as a disinfectant that is able to eliminate pathogens such as bacteria, viruses and protozoa by penetrating the cell walls.